aviyamegiddoshaked/Bloom-Filter/README.md

 # first step  Advanced systems Programing Course, BIU, 2024.

-### In this assignment we implemented a Bloom filter algorithm.
+### Implementation of a Bloom Filter Algorithm

+This project implements a Bloom Filter, a space-efficient probabilistic data structure used for rapid URL blacklisting checks.
+Written in C++, it includes functionalities such as adding URLs to the filter, checking whether a URL is present, and managing false positives.

-We implemented a Bloom filter for rapid URL blacklisting checks, but acknowledged its susceptibility to false positives.
-To address this, we incorporated a secondary validation step for positive results, utilizing a conventional check to scrutinize whether the flagged URL is genuinely blacklisted or if it's a false positive.
-This approach allows us to capitalize on the efficiency of the Bloom filter for quick assessments while maintaining accuracy through a subsequent, more meticulous verification process.
+To address the Bloom Filter's susceptibility to false positives, we incorporated a secondary validation step.
+This step involves a conventional lookup for flagged URLs to verify whether they are genuinely blacklisted.
+This combination allows the system to leverage the Bloom Filter’s efficiency for quick assessments while ensuring accuracy through meticulous follow-up checks.

+In this assignment, the Bloom Filter was specifically utilized in the **Facebook Clone project** to enhance content moderation.
+It was employed to prevent users from posting with forbidden URLs, thereby improving platform security and ensuring harmful or restricted content was effectively blocked.
+By integrating this Bloom Filter into the Facebook Clone, we demonstrated its real-world application in safeguarding user interactions and maintaining a secure environment.

 ## src folder